 The EB-2 NIW is often the best choice for startup founders, except for highly accomplished founders and for those born in India or China.
 Getting a green card through the EB-2 NIW can take a long time if you were born in India or China, so it's sometimes worth it to try for the EB-1 instead.

 Either way, we want to make sure you understand your options and can confidently make a decision.
 When you work with Legalpad, you’ll be working with a highly qualified team of immigration experts dedicated to achieving your desired results.

 Does the EB-2 NIW give me work authorization?

 The EB-2 NIW does not give you any sort of work authorization.
 If you are in the U.S. when you file your EB-2 NIW, you will need to make sure that you have valid work authorization while your petition is processing.
 There are a lot of great startup founder visa options available, such as the O-1, L-1.
 H1-B, and E-2.
 Chat with our team if you would like to discuss what options would work best for you.

 How long does it take to get an EB-2 NIW approved?

-On May 24, 2022, USCIS announced that premium processing will be made available for EB-2 NIW petitions!
+As of January 2023 premium processing is now available for EB-2 NIW petitions!
 Premium processing is a service offered by USCIS that expedites the processing of visa applications for a fee (typically $2500 USD).
-Premium processing for EB-2 NIWs will be rolled out in phases over the course of 2022, beginning in July with certain EB-2 NIW petitions that were previously filed.
-With premium processing, EB-2 NIW petitions will be adjudicated in 45 calendar days.
+With premium processing, EB-2 NIW petitions are adjudicated in 45 calendar days.

 Without premium processing, EB-2 NIW processing times vary greatly.
 You can check the most recent processing times on USCIS’s website.
 You will need to know the USCIS service center where your EB-2 NIW is processing, which can be found on your receipt notice after you have filed your EB-2 NIW.